hsaeed20/todo-exercise/ASSUMPTIONS.md

 - No advanced user roles, permissions, or privilege levels are included.
 - For this exercise, no advanced input validation or sanitization was implemented beyond basic server-side handling.

+## ▷ Additional Functional Behavior
+- Users can delete a todo item regardless of whether it is marked complete or incomplete.
+- A todo's status can be toggled between complete and incomplete.
+- The project was submitted via a GitHub repository for easy access and review.

 ## ▷ Frontend
 - A simple frontend stack was used with **HTML, CSS3, jQuery, Bootstrap**, and **Font Awesome** for styling and interactivity.
 - No frontend frameworks (e.g., React or Angular) were used since they were not required for this exercise.